DogukanBas/labs-homeworks-projects/1x2/Intro To Structured Programming/README.md

 codes were available online .
 It was more about learning a new algorithm,  analysing an algorithm complexity , finding fields where the algorithm was used, documenting the algorithm, and then taking a video where we explained the algorithm to improve our presenting skills as well.

-Lab 1 100 / 100

-Lab 2 95 / 100

-Lab 3 100 / 100

-Lab 4 100 / 100

-Semester Project 85 / 100 -- Because I was supposed to mention the commplexity of the algorithm in the video however I thought only mentioning it in the document was enough.
-So I got a -15